pete-g00/Turing-Machine-Language/timelog.md

 * *1 hour* Added code to drag the arrows naturally as the states get dragged.
 * *0.5 hours* Added text to arrows- need to develop how the text is displayed.
 * *1 hour* Added support for loops- arrows from a state back to itself.

+## Week 1

+### 10 Jan 2023

+* *1 hour* Added a label to each `TMState` so that this value can be displayed on the website and changed other relevant code.
+* *1.5 hours* Made use of the TM program on the editor to create the TM on the screen- currently updates every time there is a change in code.